Code-Beaker/gen-ai-school-version/README.md

 It took me about 2 hours to plan and build it.
 I haven't used any professional developer tools or extensions during the process.
 I just used the [Geany](https://geany.org) text editor and started coding.
 The images are from [Unsplash](https://unsplash.com).
 That's it.

 ## Tools
+Not many tools here.
+Just a computer and a text editor.
 - Geany
 - Ubuntu

 ## Languages
+I'm not allowed to use JS :)
 - HTML
 - CSS